✓ Find the best offers on your Stays on 🏡 booking.com

 Thai people lead a quite simple life despite the cacophony of Tourism.
 Thai are usually happy people who mind their own business.
 They will be helpful if you seek their help, but you will find it difficult to make local friends as they don’t really travel much (or maybe they are busy taking a vacay in Corsica?)

 Thailand is essentially a Kingdom, with King as the head of the state (similar to president in India).
 Thai people revere their King and you will find (late) Thai king’s portrait in every home, hotel and shop.
 Needless to say respect the King at all times.

-Winding up this Solo Indian Traveler Guide to Thailand, hope you liked this Backpacker’s Guide to Thailand.
-And on a rare chance you did, don’t forget to share this all your lazy friends with whom you keep planning but who keep on ditching you last minute.
+Winding up this Backpacker’s Guide to Thailand, hope you found the tips helpful in planning your own trip.
+Now, don’t forget to share this all your lazy friends with whom you keep planning but who keep on ditching you last minute!

-Let me know your thoughts (planning to travel soon?) and questions in the comments below…!
+Let me know your thoughts and questions in the comments below…!✓ You on Insta? 👍@triplyzer